IBM-Cloud/bluemix-cloud-connectors/README.md

 For more detailed information see the
 [Spring Cloud Connectors documentation](https://github.com/spring-cloud/spring-cloud-connectors/tree/master/spring-cloud-spring-service-connector).

-There is a sample Spring app using the Bluemix Cloud Connectors project in the samples/cloudant-spring folder.
+There is a sample Spring app using the IBM Cloud Cloud Connectors project in the samples/cloudant-spring folder.

 ### When Running Locally
-When building apps for Bluemix, you usually want to also run your application locally during development.
+When building apps for IBM Cloud, you usually want to also run your application locally during development.
 Developers have come up with various ways of achieving this.
 Some set a VCAP_SERVICES environment variable on their development machine.
 Others write code that tries to determine if the application is running locally or in the cloud.
 In Spring you can use something like Spring profiles to enable certain configuration beans when running in the cloud and running locally.

-The Spring Cloud Connectors project has a simple way of allowing developers to run their Bluemix apps in the cloud and locally without having to write any extra code.
+The Spring Cloud Connectors project has a simple way of allowing developers to run their IBM Cloud apps in the cloud and locally without having to write any extra code.
 You can read more about how this works in the [Spring Cloud Connectors project](https://github.com/spring-cloud/spring-cloud-connectors/tree/3ec88aba9ed85f2b09d2cafb620ad1d4a28aaa9d/spring-cloud-localconfig-connector).

 In short, create a file called `spring-cloud-bootstrap.properties` in the project and add it to the project classpath.